gpufit/Gpufit/docs/examples.rst

 		output_parameters_mean[j] /= output_states_histogram[0];
 	}

-In summary, the above example illustrates a simple call to *gpufit()* using a real dataset.
+In summary, the above example illustrates a simple call to :code:`gpufit()` using a real dataset.
 When the fit is complete, the fit results are obtained and the output states are checked.
 Additionally, this example calculates some basic statistics describing the results.
 The code also illustrates how the input and output parameters are organized in memory.